SobhanNiknam/ttsp/README.md

-# TTSP
+# T-TSP
-This repository contains the source code of the novel power budgeting technique, called "*TTSP: Transient-Temperature Based Safe Power Budgeting*".
-TTSP computes safe power constraint values as a function of the spatial alignment of active cores and their transient temperature in a multi-/many-core processor.
+This repository contains the source code of the novel power budgeting technique, called "*T-TSP: Transient-Temperature Based Safe Power Budgeting*".
+T-TSP computes safe power constraint values as a function of the spatial alignment of active cores and their transient temperature in a multi-/many-core processor.
 The use of T-TSP leads to better exploitation of the processor’s thermal headroom and therefore improved performance in a thermally constrained environment.

 # Publication

-Details of TTSP can be found in the following ICCD 2021 paper.
+Details of T-TSP can be found in the following ICCD 2021 paper.
 Please consider citing this paper in your work if you use this software or a modified version of it.

 > Sobhan Niknam, Anuj Pathania, and Andy A. Pimentel. **"T-TSP:Transient-Temperature Based Safe Power Budgeting in Multi-/Many-Core Processors."** *In The 39th IEEE International Conference on Computer Design (ICCD)*, October 24 - 27, 2021.